richersoon/product/README.md

 * Use checkstyle to automate the checking of Google convention compliance
 * Use swagger for client verification
 * Revisit the end point to use resource driven end point
+* Add javadoc in public class and method